neckell/go-template/README.md

 # go-template

-This is burger-like template project for builing microservices in GO.
+This is burger-like template project for building microservices in GO.

 ## Features:
 - Stable Go Template (running)